Does your site need backlinks? You're in the right place.

 9. Guest posting + guest blogging

 This is one of the most popular ways to get backlinks.
 Build a list of blogs and websites that feature topics that resonate with your audience, then contact the owners of those sites and offer them a blog post (written by you) in exchange for a 'dofollow' backlink.
+Guest posting requires a little more effort, but the payoff is worth it.
+Not only will guest posting earn you a quality backlink, but you might find a few new audiences for your own brand along the way.

 10. Google News Outreach

-Google your target keywords and look at the ‘news’ results; find the sites and pages most relevant to your sector, and contact the owners of those sites to offer a guest post, Q&A session, or phone interview in exchange for a 'dofollow' backlink.
+Google your own target keywords and look at the ‘news’ results; find the sites and pages most relevant to your sector, and contact the owners of those sites to offer a guest post, Q&A session, or phone interview in exchange for a 'dofollow' backlink.

 11. Create free tools and guides

-- payment calculators
+- Financial payment schedules or loan interest calculators

-- website or page templates,
+- Website page templates, free website themes

-- font sets, vectors, graphics
+- Font sets, vectors, graphics, creative assets

 12. Journalists need quotes

-f you're an expert or professional, you can sign up with HARO - Help A Reporter Out and make yourself available to offer quotes and insights in exchange for a link back to your site
+If you're an expert or professional, you can sign up with HARO - Help A Reporter Out and make yourself available to offer quotes and insights in exchange for a link back to your site

 13. Press releases